6 Best types of Flat Roofs for 2024

 6 best types of flat roofs for 2024 1

-Tpo flat roof with storm damage in springfield, mo
+TPO flat roof with storm damage in Springfield, MO

 Today’s flat roofs are the most misunderstood components of the entire Building Envelope.
 Why you ask?
 That’s simple to answer, kind of.
 More than likely the roofing system being used today on a building is not the type of roof that is needed for how the building is currently being used.